Tachyonic AdS/QCD, Determining the Strong Running Coupling and \beta-function in both UV and IR Regions of AdS Space: Introduction

-{In this work, we deform the AdS space \cite{Polchinski,Polchinski1,Boschi,Boschi1,Brodskya,Brodsky1} with a Higgs-like dimensionless \textit{color dielectric function} $G(\phi)$ associated with tachyonic potential \citep{Issifu,Issifu1,Issifu2,Issifu3}.
-The \textit{color dielectric function} deforms the AdS space in the UV region in the presence of free tachyons (active tachyons) whilst \textit{tachyon condensed color dielectric function} $G(\eta)$, {where $\eta$ is the condensed tachyon field}, also deforms the AdS space in the IR region similar to the positive sign dilaton profile used in determining strong couplings in AdS/QCD.
-We show that the tachyon field $\phi$ is associated with glueball field $\varphi$, and the \textit{color dielectric function} is also associated with \textit{higher dimensional operator} $H_{\mu\nu}H^{\mu\nu}$ coupled to a Standard Model (SM) gauge field {${\cal O}_{SM}$} that leads to strongly interacting light glueballs \cite{Soni}.
-The AdS action intended for this study will be formulated from the Dirac-Born-Infeld (DBI) action modified at a tachyonic vacuum similar to Sen's $\text{AdS}_5$ tachyonic action \cite{Ashoke}.
-Firstly, we investigate the characteristics of both the strong running coupling $\alpha_s(Q^2)$, and the associated $\beta$-function $\beta(Q^2)$, by distorting the AdS space with tachyonic $G(\phi)$.
-Secondly, we examine $\alpha_s(Q^2)$ and $\beta(Q^2)$ by distorting the AdS space with $G(\eta)$.
-We expect $\alpha_s(Q^2)$ and $\beta(Q^2)$ to behave similarly to the perturbative QCD (pQCD) for the UV deformation of the AdS space.
-On the other hand, we expect AdS/QCD or nonperturbative QCD-like behavior for the IR deformation of the AdS space.
-The results obtained from these regions will be compared with effective couplings determined from different observables, such as; lattice QCD results, QCD phenomenology, and $g_1$ scheme where $\alpha_{g1}(Q^2)$ is extracted from the well-measured Bjorken sum rule \cite{Adolph,Deur1,Bjorken,gp1}.
-This approach will bring a new perspective to AdS/QCD, where pQCD coupling characteristics can be determined through direct UV deformation of the AdS space instead of extrapolation from the IR deformation of the AdS space.
-Also, we will study the parameter that controls the transition from the pQCD to nonperturbative QCD.
+In this work, we deform the AdS space \cite{Polchinski,Polchinski1,Boschi,Boschi1,Brodskya,Brodsky1} with a Higgs‑like dimensionless \textit{color dielectric function} \(G(\phi)\) associated with a tachyonic potential \citep{Issifu,Issifu1,Issifu2,Issifu3}.
+The color dielectric function deforms the AdS space in the UV region in the presence of free tachyons (active tachyons), while the tachyon‑condensed color dielectric function \(G(\eta)\) (where \(\eta\) is the condensed tachyon field) also deforms the AdS space in the IR region, similar to the positive‑sign dilaton profile used in determining strong couplings in AdS/QCD.
+The AdS action intended for this study is formulated from the Dirac–Born–Infeld (DBI) action modified at a tachyonic vacuum, similar to Sen’s \(\text{AdS}_5\) tachyonic action \cite{Ashoke}.
+Firstly, we investigate the characteristics of both the strong running coupling \(\alpha_s(Q^2)\) and the associated \(\beta\)-function \(\beta(Q^2)\) by distorting the AdS space with the tachyonic \(G(\phi)\).
+Secondly, we examine \(\alpha_s(Q^2)\) and \(\beta(Q^2)\) by distorting the AdS space with \(G(\eta)\).
+We expect \(\alpha_s(Q^2)\) and \(\beta(Q^2)\) to behave similarly to perturbative QCD (pQCD) for the UV deformation of the AdS space.
+On the other hand, we expect AdS/QCD or nonperturbative QCD‑like behavior for the IR deformation of the AdS space.
+The results obtained from these regions will be compared with effective couplings determined from different observables, such as lattice QCD results, QCD phenomenology, and the \(g_1\) scheme, where \(\alpha_{g1}(Q^2)\) is extracted from the well‑measured Bjorken sum rule \cite{Adolph, Deur1, Bjorken, Bjorken:1969mm, gp1, Deur:2014vea, E143:1998hbs, Ackerstaff, HERMES:1998cbu, HERMES:2006jyl, E155:2000qdr, E155:1999pwm, E142:1996thl, E154:1997xfa}.
+This approach provides a new perspective on AdS/QCD, in which pQCD coupling constants can be determined directly from a UV deformation of the AdS space rather than from extrapolation from an IR deformation.
+Also, we study the parameter that controls the transition from pQCD to nonperturbative QCD.